Ericsson/ecchronos/docs/autogenerated/EccYamlFile.md

 #
 # The class used to provide CQL connections to Apache Cassandra.
 # The default provider will be used unless another is specified.
+# When connection.cql.agent.enabled is true, it must use class
+# com.ericsson.bss.cassandra.ecchronos.application.AgentNativeConnectionProvider
 #
 * provider: com.ericsson.bss.cassandra.ecchronos.application.DefaultNativeConnectionProvider
 #